The Learning Community

 When we take away the guilt and fear associated with Christian preaching in past generations, why should normal people today believe in God?

-Dr David Hoyle, Dean of Bristol, will help us tell a more positive story.
+Dr David Hoyle, Dean of Bristol, helps us to tell a more positive story.